 However, as I mentioned, you can’t use more that one music track per video and you can’t add separate intros or outros (for example, if you want to add a branding audio logo).

 Increase the value of Adobe Spark with unlimited background music

-If 30+ tracks cover all your music needs, there is nothing else you need to do.
-As I mentioned, the music included with Adobe Spark is good quality and will do great in many videos.
+If 30+ tracks cover all your music needs and you are OK with one music track per video, then there is nothing else you need to do.
+As I mentioned, the music included with Adobe Spark is of good quality and will do great in many videos.

 TunePocket.com is a collective of independent music producers that create professional music for promotional videos, films, games, documentaries, and other media.
 For a reasonable annual fee, you can have unlimited access to all music and use it in personal and commercial projects with a simple royalty free license.